mlr-org/paradox/attic/paramset.md

 ## Challenges

 * Currently [dependencies on the `Learner`-side are broken](https://github.com/mlr-org/paradox/issues/216), but it should be investigated how they should be handled if we ever get them to work.
-They are currently added to the result of `$tune_ps` automatically.
-A question that remains is how dependencies between `Params` that are in different `ParamSets` in a `ParamSetCollection` should be handled, e.g. when a `PipeOp`'s parameter depends on a `PipeOpBranch`. `ParamSetCollection` currently doesn't support this.
+They are currently added to the result of `$tune_ps()` automatically.

 * I am not sure whether `trafo = exp` should be allowed for `p_int`, and rounding should happen automatically.
 An alternative is to create the `round_exp` function as above.